ethinyl estradiol and etonogestrel (vaginal ring)

 What should I discuss with my healthcare provider before using this medicine?

-Using this medicine can increase your risk of blood clots, stroke, or heart attack.
-You are even more at risk if you have high blood pressure, diabetes, high cholesterol, or if you are overweight.
-Your risk of stroke or blood clot is highest during your first year of using the vaginal ring.
-Your risk is also high when you insert a new ring after not wearing one for 4 weeks or longer.
+Using this medicine can increase your risk of blood clots, stroke, or heart attack, You are even more at risk if you have high blood pressure, diabetes, high cholesterol, or if you are overweight.
+Your risk of stroke or blood clot is highest during your first year of using the vaginal ring, or when you insert a new ring after not wearing one for 4 weeks or longer.

 Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
 Your risk increases the older you are and the more you smoke.
 You should not use the vaginal ring if you smoke and are older than 35 years of age.

-You should not use the ethinyl estradiol and etonogestrel vaginal ring if you have:
+You should not use the vaginal ring if you have:

 untreated or uncontrolled high blood pressure;

-heart disease (coronary artery disease; uncontrolled heart valve disorder; history of heart attack, stroke, or blood clot);
+a heart valve disorder or history of a heart attack, stroke, or blood clot;

 problems with your eyes, kidneys or circulation caused by diabetes;